Examining the possibility of chiral superconductivity in Sr$_2$RuO$_4$ and other compounds via applied supercurrent: Acknowledgements

 \section{Acknowledgements}

-We acknowledge many helpful comments and suggestions by Prof.~Ying Liu.
-This work is supported by NSFC under grant No.~11904155, the Guangdong Provincial Key Laboratory under Grant No.~2019B121203002, the Guangdong Science and Technology Department under Grant 2022A1515011948, a Shenzhen Science and Technology Program (Grant No. KQTD20200820113010023), and the Pingshan District Innovation Platform Project of Shenzhen Hi-tech Zone Development Special Plan in 2022 (Grant No. 29853M-KCJ-2023-002-01).
+We acknowledge many helpful comments and suggestions by Ying Liu, as well as multiple discussions with Wen Sun and Yongkang Luo.
+This work is supported by NSFC under Grants No.~11904155 and No.~12374042, the Guangdong Provincial Key Laboratory under Grant No.~2019B121203002, the Guangdong Science and Technology Department under Grant 2022A1515011948, a Shenzhen Science and Technology Program (Grant No. KQTD20200820113010023), and the Pingshan District Innovation Platform Project of Shenzhen Hi-tech Zone Development Special Plan in 2022 (Grant No. 29853M-KCJ-2023-002-01).
 Computing resources are provided by the Center for Computational Science and Engineering at Southern University of Science and Technology.